cmu-delphi/covid-19-forecast/utilities/README.md

    dependence on the [`gurobi`](https://www.gurobi.com) solver, requiring the download of the `gurobi9.1.1_linux64.tar.gz` for Linux X86_64 and placement in the (docker invocation) directory.
-Note further, the use of a license token server in the `cmu.edu` realm by default; this can be modified to use a local academic license if needed.
+Furthermore, note the use of a license token server in the `cmu.edu` realm by default; this can be modified to use a local academic license if needed.
 The command `docker build -t covidcast -f <path_to_Dockerfile>` will then create a docker container tagged `covidcast` on any machine.